Activity note: Hotel check-in available from 3:00 p.m.

 Lunch: On your own.

-Dinner: Plated meal at a local restaurant.
+Dinner: Plated meal at a popular local restaurant.

 Evening: After dinner, there will be a program closing and farewells in a hotel meeting room.